 The decision about what to pack for your birth is a common focus as your due date approaches.
 Not to mention friends, family, doctors and doulas alike are all asking “Have you packed your bag yet?”
 To be sure, having that bag packed and ready to go is a parenting rite of passage!

 It is common when we meet with families who have given birth before to find that they will ask us to help narrow down what they need to pack this time.
 Overpacking is common.
-This is a monumental event in your life and it’s a day that is entirely unpredictable in terms of what you might need.
+This is a monumental event in your life.
+It’s a day that is entirely unpredictable in terms of what you might need.

-Over the years we have tailored our recommendation on what to pack.
+Over the years we have tailored our recommendations on what to pack.

 As you start thinking about what to pack for your baby’s birth we recommend that you pack two bags.